galgantar/standard-deviants/index.markdown

 # Antipasti - Virality Factors 🫒

 What proportions of ingredients are actually needed to go viral?
 We model virality as a binary outcome using machine learning techniques.
 We rely on `virality_rss` to define whether a post is viral or not (TODO: how is it defined?) and other post properties (e.g. <i>num_words</i>, <i>avg_word_length</i>, <i>sentiment</i>, <i>LIWC features</i>, etc.) to be the features.

+TODO: explain how we get num_title_links and num_body_links

 ## Logistic Regression 🪵
 We first train a logistic regression model using `smf.logreg`.
 This yields the coefficients displayed in the plot below.
+All of the shown coefficients have p-value below 0.05 (hover over the coefficient so see its full name and its p-value).

 <details>
 <summary style="cursor: pointer; padding: 10px; background-color: #f5f5f5; border: 1px solid #ddd; border-radius: 5px; margin: 20px 0;">